 Planning a really romantic day in Ireland?
 Let's face it - anybody can buy a box of chocolates, a bottle of bubbly, a few roses, a candle, and thus create that instant romantic feeling in an austere hotel room.
 Throw in a dinner for two and you're set.
 That might be what you think.
 But is this really what she (or he) wants?
 Ireland offers much better ways to say "I Love You" and maybe to pop the big question.
-Here are some suggestions to help you having an extra-special romantic day in Ireland.
+Here are some suggestions to help you have an extra-special romantic day in Ireland.
 By the way: when it is mentioned below that "he" proposes to "her", that is just for convenience.
-As in Ireland gay marriage is perfectly legal, "he" can propose to "him" any time.
+As in Ireland gay marriage is perfectly legal, "he" can propose to "him" anytime.
 And as for the female of the species - folk tradition has it that "she" can propose to "him" (or "her") on February 29th.
 Ah, whatever ... just take heart and do it!

 01 of 08

 Not many people know that Saint Valentine, Patron Saint of Lovers. actually is a "Dub".
 Well, sort of ... a church in Whitefriar Street (Aungier Street), built in the 19th century, became his home.
 In 1835 Pope Gregory XVI gave the relics of Saint Valentine to the Carmelite Church there, to boost Catholicism.
 So what better place to celebrate your love?
 Proposing here should be a guarantee for success.
 Unless you join the ranks of a few Doubting Thomases claiming that the saint's relics were actually mixed up with the relics of another, lesser known St. Valentine.
 But could book-keeping really have been so sloppy in the Vatican?